What is DKIM email authentication configuration?

 Oracle B2C Service

 DKIM (DomainKeys Identified Mail) is an email authentication technologies designed to identify legitimate senders of email.
 DKIM is a cryptographic signature that is generated from selected header and body components of an email.
 That cryptographic signature is then validated against published DNS information for your organization.
+If you plan on implementing DKIM authentication for your site, please also consider implementing SPF (Answer ID 2489 SPF and Sender ID considerations with Oracle B2C Service sites) in conjunction so your messages are fully authenticated.

 Oracle B2C Service supports DKIM for all outbound email (Service and Outreach).